crate/cratedb-guide/docs/integrate/locust/index.md

 :::{grid-item-card} Load testing CrateDB using Locust
 :link: locust-tutorial
 :link-type: ref
-Learn how to use Locust as the framework to run load tests with a customizable set of SQL statements against CrateDB to measure its performance.
+Use Locust to run load tests with a customizable set of SQL statements against CrateDB and measure performance.
 :::

 ::::